balaji2003engg/AWS-NLBtoALB/README.md

-# AWS-NLBtoALB

-Problem : Hosted application on  EC2  servers and ALB is configured as  internal(private) but needs to access the hosted application to access to the public without modifying the exisitng one.
+# Hosted application on  EC2  servers and ALB is configured as  internal(private) but needs to access the hosted application to access to the public without modifying the exisitng one.

 Solution: